Asadullah Jan

 Asadullah Jan is a citizen of Pakistan who was held in extrajudicial detention in the United States's Guantanamo Bay detention camps, in Cuba.

 His Guantanamo Internment Serial Number was 47.

-Joint Task Force -- Guantanamo analysts estimate he was born in 1981.
-However, he says he was only sixteen when he was captured in 2001.
+Joint Task Force -- Guantanamo analysts estimated he was born in 1981.
+However, he has stated that he was only sixteen when he was captured in 2001.

-Joint Task Force Guantanamo analysts assert he is a citizen of Pakistan.
-He said he was a child of Afghan refugees, who was born in Pakistan.
+Joint Task Force Guantanamo analysts asserted that he was a citizen of Pakistan.
+He said that although he was born in Pakistan, he was a child of Afghan refugees.

 Joint Task Force Guantanamo analysts assert his name was "Asad Ullah".
 However, in interviews with reporters with the McClatchy News Service in 2008, he said his name was "Asadullah Jan".

 He was repatriated July 16, 2003.

 McClatchy News Service interview

 On June 15, 2008, the McClatchy News Service published a series of articles based on interviews with 66 former Guantanamo captives.